JanssenProject/jans/docs/admin/recipes/benchmark.md

     | `RDBMS_PASSWORD`                 | RDBMS user password if `mysql` or `pgsql` is the persistence to load users in. .                              | ``                     |
     | `RDBMS_HOST`                     | RDBMS host if `mysql` or `pgsql` is the persistence to load users in.                                         | `localhost`            |

-    __Tips:__ To speed the loading process, increase the CPU requests and limits of the pod.
+    __Tips:__ To speed the loading process, increase the vCPU requests and limits of the pod.

 4. Create a namespace for load-testing.